Did you know that roughly 10% of New Zealanders have Osteoarthritis (OA)?

 This is the most common form of arthritis, predominantly affecting the knee, hip, spine and hand joints.

 Articular cartilage is the type of protective cartilage which covers the surface of our bones.
 It acts as a shock absorber, and provides a smooth surface between bones to aid joint movement.
 As there are no blood vessels in cartilage, it has poor regenerative capacity, meaning it grows and repairs at a slower rate to other tissues.

-Many people diagnosed with knee OA are assessed by an orthopaedic surgeon, and may be told to “come back when symptoms are worse”.
-This may lead to the thinking that nothing can be done whilst waiting for a knee operation/replacement, and can result in people giving up activities and resigning themselves to pain.
-Often this results in weight gain and reduced quality of life.
+Assessment by an orthopaedic surgeon can often result in being told to “come back when symptoms are worse”.
+When people hear this they may end up thinking that they can’t do anything that can help while they wait for their surgery.
+Some people may end up giving up activities and resigning themselves to pain.
+Often this results in weight gain, reduced quality of life and low mood.

-There ARE some very effective non-surgical options which can be highly effective in reducing symptoms of OA.
-You may be surprised to find that your symptoms improve with these treatments, even if your OA is quite progressed on X-ray.
-Not everyone with knee arthritis needs to go down the surgical track.
+But there ARE some very effective non-surgical options which can be highly effective in reducing symptoms of OA.
+The most well researched being EXERCISE.
+People are often surprised to find that their symptoms improve with exercise, even if their OA is quite advanced on X-ray.
+Not everyone with osteoarthritis needs to go down the surgical track!

 - It is important to understand that joints NEED movement to remain healthy.
 Being inactive for long periods of time can increase the risk of damage to cartilage.

 - Rehabilitation programmes with a mixture of targeted muscle strengthening, stretching, and non/partial weight bearing activity are ideal for reducing symptoms.

 - For knees, cycling is a perfect non-loading way to maintain knee flexibility and strength.
 It also helps keep the knee joint nourished.
 If your knee arthritis is mainly affecting the knee-cap, 30mins/day high cadence pedalling with low resistance is recommended.

 What About Surgery for OA?